Louis Paulhan: First World War

 In the First World War, Paulhan was mobilised as a pilot with the rank of lieutenant on 15 September 1914, serving initially in northern France near to Amiens.
-He was transferred to the Serbian front in 1915, where he was not only the most experienced but also the oldest aviator.
+He was transferred to the Serbian front in 1915, where he was the most experienced and also the oldest aviator.
 In Serbia, he commanded a squadron of 10 Maurice Farman aeroplanes.
 In flight he was sometimes accompanied by a machine gunner or, it seems, by a mechanic carrying out repairs in flight.

 The Serbian campaign was unsuccessful, but Paulhan is credited with the world's first "medevac" when he flew the seriously ill Milan Štefánik to safety.
-Decorated with the croix de guerre, he returned to France and flew no more missions, but returned to construction, notably of propellers, for the French military.
+Decorated with the croix de guerre, he returned to France and flew no more missions, but returned to design, notably of propellers, for the French military.
 After the war, he was made an Officer of the Légion d'honneur.